How to Make Fractions in Google Slides

 You may need to make this middle line a bit longer (which is why we are making a second fraction template):

-Now you can finish start using your fraction templates!
+Now you are ready to use your fraction templates!

 Starting in the white space outside of your fraction, click and drag over the fraction to select it (this will select the line and table you created, all at once):